davestemerdink/fuel-plugin-scaleio/README.md

 10. Adding and removing node(s) to/from the OpenStack cluster won't re-configure the ScaleIO.
      This is a limitation of the Fuel Plugin Framework which doesn't trigger task when those actions are performed.
      Automatically only SDC compupents are registered in ScaleIO.
-     For others  it is needed to run the task 'update_hosts' on controllers via FUEL cli.
+     For adding nodes it is needed to run the task 'update_hosts' on controllers via FUEL cli.
+     For removal nodes it is needed to remove nodes from ScaleIO vi ScaleIO cli (scli).

 # Installation Guide